-- Traffic can be mirrored from one or more source ports to a destination port on the same switch (local port mirroring as described in this section), or from one or more source ports on remote switches to a destination port on this switch (remote port mirroring as described in "Configuring Remote Port Mirroring" on page 104). - Monitor port speed should match or exceed source port speed, otherwise traffic may be dropped from the monitor port. - When traffic matches the rules for both port mirroring, and for mirroring of VLAN traffic or packets based on a MAC address, the matching packets will not be sent to target port specified for port mirroring. - The destination port cannot be a trunk or trunk member port. - Note that Spanning Tree BPDU packets are not mirrored to the target port.
+- The switch supports up to 6 port mirror sessions. - Traffic can be mirrored from one or more source ports to a destination port on the same switch (local port mirroring as described in this section), or from one or more source ports on remote switches to a destination port on this switch (remote port mirroring as described in "Configuring Remote Port Mirroring" on page 106). - Monitor port speed should match or exceed source port speed, otherwise traffic may be dropped from the monitor port. - When traffic matches the rules for both port mirroring, and for mirroring of VLAN traffic or packets based on a MAC address, the matching packets will not be sent to target port specified for port mirroring. - The destination port cannot be a trunk or trunk member port. - Note that Spanning Tree BPDU packets are not mirrored to the target port.